Q: Who is The Titha Mae Series for?

 “My brothers and I having plenty of classical male heroes to choose from growing up, I always found myself making up stories about fantastical young ladies and their own adventures for my little sisters when they were just wee beans (and I mean wee).
 Things have changed a lot since then, but the Fantasy genre is still one absolutely dominated by male protagonists.
 ‘The Ballad’ is dedicated to (and based upon) my baby sisters “and the light they hold”, simply because I love them in an indescribable amount, but also in hopes of bringing more lionhearted young heroines to the forefront of children’s fantasy literature.
 The result is an epic adventure featuring a brand new world ripe with its own rich mythology and eclectic characters, all born of fantastical races both new and old!”

 A: Yes!
-Titha Mae and the Dawn of Celtica is scheduled to be published by Nechalec Press and Amazon early 2019, and will debut at the Dogwood Arts Festival in Knoxville, Tennessee next to the Great Smoky Mountains!
+Titha Mae and the Dawn of Celtica is available now from Nechalec Press and Amazon, and will physically debut at the Dogwood Arts Festival in Knoxville, Tennessee next to the Great Smoky Mountains in April 2019!
+Dalvy is already hard at work on the third book in the series.

 About the Author & Illustrator:

-A member of the Author’s Guild of Tennessee, Jon is a Nashville, TN-based creative writer and illustrator; his work spanning from professional theatre to movie reviews and literary fiction.
+A member of the Author’s Guild of Tennessee, Jon is a Nashville, TN-based writer by profession; his work spanning from theatre to movie reviews and literary fiction.
 A graduate of Middle Tennessee State University, Jon’s used his multiple creative degrees to pursue storytelling in many forms.
 He’s told tales as a published playwright with The Nashville Repertory Theatre, a pop-culture writer for Skreeonk.com, and led several creative ventures during his four-year career as head writer of Playbuzz.com: crafting content for Disney, TIME, People, MTV, and many others.
-His heart, however, has never held a tale so dear as it does The Ballad of Titha Mae, his debut children’s fantasy novel crafted from his own life and love of the genre.
+His heart, however, has never held a tale so dear as it does The Titha Mae Series, his epic fantasy crafted from his Celtic heritage and love of the genre.

 Jon harbors a sincere love for and deep fascination with humanity’s great mythologies, as well as wildlife and all of natural history.
 He is an avid outdoorsman in his free time, and worked for several years at the Nashville Zoo where he was trained and certified in Behavioral Husbandry.

-All of his life experiences and passions have been poured into The Ballad of Titha Mae; it’s 80,000 words rich with Celtic & Norse Mythological influence, vibrant fantasy races, countless beasts, critters, wildlife, and nature so real you’ll wish to walk among it.
+All of his passions have molded The Titha Mae Series; its world rich with Celtic & Norse Mythological influence, vibrant fantasy races, countless beasts, critters, wildlife, and nature so real you’ll wish to walk among it.
 It is his sincerest hope that you’ll do just that, and that your heart will carve out a Luna-shaped spot for Titha and her companions, too.

 To request a manuscript, proposal, or just to reach out, please do not hesitate to contact Jon at email@example.com.